 Working on teasing out the feelings behind the facts usually pays rich dividends.

-Don’t rush So don’t be in too much of a hurry to sink your teeth into the juicy possibilities of change in your life.
-Be sure to spend enough time figuring out the current situation, especially the feelings that are driving your desire for change.
+So don’t be in too much of a hurry to sink your teeth into the juicy possibilities of change in your life.
+Work on knowing where you are.
+Be sure to spend enough time figuring out the current situation.
+Especially the feelings that are driving your desire for change.
 That will make the tilt, when it comes, all the sweeter.